-- ♠ 1 In the case where the period of time between an issue date and the first interest payment date falls short of six months, accrued interest is generated.
+- → 2 In the case where the period of time between an issue date and the first interest payment date falls short of six months, accrued interest is generated.
 The accrued interest is an amount representing interest for the period of time where a JGB purchaser does not hold a JGB (six months minus the period of time where the purchaser actually holds the JGB).
-It is paid by the JGB purchaser upon JGB issuance for adjustment. - 2 Japan's Inflation-Indexed Bonds are indexed to the consumer price index (excluding perishables). - The indexation coefficient measures how much the CPI changed after an issue date. - Floating-Rate Bonds has been suspended since May 2008. - 5 JGBs for retail investors can be transferred only to retail investors (including certain trust custodians).
+It is paid by the JGB purchaser upon JGB issuance for adjustment. - 3 Japan's Inflation-Indexed Bonds are indexed to the consumer price index (excluding perishables). - 4 The indexation coefficient measures how much the CPI changed after an issue date.

+- ☞ 5 Issuance of 15-Year Floating-Rate Bonds has been suspended since May 2008. - © Non-Price Competitive Auction II of Inflation-Indexed Bonds has been suspended since May 2020. - 7JGBs for Retail Investors can be transferred only to retail investors (including certain trust custodians).

-Fig.2-4 Conceptual scheme of Inflation-Indexed Bonds
+Fig. 2-4 Conceptual scheme of Inflation-Indexed Bonds

-Fig.2-5 Deflation Floor (Conceptual Diagram)
+Fig. 2-5 Deflation Floor (Conceptual Diagram)